mapteb/framework-for-angular-development/README.md

 3. Create Typescript functions that pre-fetch data for each view, (See product.process.ts)
 4. A smart component uses the above configuration to manage various view transitions.
 (See, for example, base.component.ts)

-A sample implementation of the above steps for a simple SPA with views like HOMEVIEW, PRODUCTVIEW and PRODUCTSVIEW can be viewed at StackBlitz.
+A sample implementation of the above steps for a simple SPA with views like HOMEVIEW, PRODUCTVIEW and PRODUCTSVIEW can be viewed in [StackBlitz](https://stackblitz.com/edit/angular-ivy-glvqom?file=README.md)

 ### Unit Testing